googlefonts/variable-components-spec/variable-components-spec.md

 - If the glyph is a composite and has an entry in the `VarC` table:
   - for each component:
-    - Using the input designspace location, interpolate the transformation fields and the component's designspace location
+    - Using the input designspace location, interpolate the transformation fields and the component’s designspace location
-    - Retrieve the outline using this algorithm recursively, but using the component's designspace location and glyph ID as inputs instead.
+    - Retrieve the outline using this algorithm recursively, but using the component’s designspace location and glyph ID as inputs instead.
     - Transform the outline according to the transformation
 - Else:
   - Proceed as usual, but apply the entire algorithm recursively, allowing for